cmathgit/ai-gospel-music-api/README.md

 https://suno.gcui.ai/
 ```

-# Using AI to generate instrumentals for vocalists from a variety of genres, musical keys, and modes.

-# Python script to send an API request to generate songs via SUNO AI, save the API response JSON format, read that data, parse the JSON array to get the information that we need, and write that information to execute more api requests or to a text file for logging.

-# Utilizes dictionaries of instruments, books of the bible, musical keys and modes, and vocalists of varying ranges and types to randomaly generate prompts for Suno AI requests.

-# Bible Gateway can be implemented to pull the verse of the day for generating lyrics.
+# Bible Gateway can be implemented to pull the verse of the day for generating lyrics instead of using the bible book dictionary.
 For the King James Version, use this url
 ```
 https://www.biblegateway.com/votd/get/?format=JSON&version=9
 ```